 Many plots will be available as sites of several serviced plots (with utilities connected) so if you are determined to get an individual plot in rolling countryside, you might have to compromise on that dream and accept that you will be sharing it with a few neighbours.

 Also bear in mind that the local authority has no legal duty to find a plot to match your personal requirements: they are simply required to make available the right number of plots to meet demand in their area.

 And remember that you can register in more than one local authority, or with a different one if you want to move areas when you self-build.

 Search plotfinder.net to find opportunities in your area.
 The online service provides details of more than 15,000 plots and renovation opportunities nationally.

-What if Your Local Authority Doesn’t Meet Their Duty With the Right to Build?
+What If My Local Authority Doesn’t Meet Its Duty With the Right to Build?

 Most councils are already embracing this, and having extra money from the Government to carry out this work has helped.
 However, says Michael Holmes: “the response from local authorities is very inconsistent, with some local authorities being very proactive and some doing nothing at all.”